Alejogb1/job-board/blog-data/how-do-i-get-read-receipts-with-mailkit-when-using-microsoft-antispam.md

 **The Problem: Antispam Interference**

-Microsoft's antispam filters are, shall we say, aggressive.
+Microsoft's antispam filters are say, aggressive.
 If a message looks even slightly out of the ordinary, they are prone to modify or reject it, and `Disposition-Notification-To` headers often fall under that scrutiny.
 The recipient's email client may also play a role, as some might ignore the request by default.

 **Strategy 1: Direct Header Injection**